eos/eos/doc/installation.rst

 You must now decide where EOS will be installed.
 To proceed we require you to set the environment variable ``PREFIX``.
-We recommend to install to your home directory.
+We recommend installing to your home directory.
-To do this, run the following command
+To do this, run the following command:

 ::